 The symbolism of Japanese cherry blossom

-As well as being admired for their beauty, cherry blossoms also hold great symbolism for the Japanese.
-They’re said to be like the clouds, blooming together in great plumes, held aloft against the blue sky.
+As well as their beauty, the cherry blossoms hold great symbolism for the Japanese.
+Said to be like the clouds, as they bloom all together and sit at the top of the trees.
 Then, like clouds, they suddenly disappear.
-This ephemerality reflects a longstanding Buddhist concept in Japanese culture known as ‘mono no aware.
-Roughly translated, it means ‘the pathos of things,’ and recognizes both the beauty and mortality inherent in life.
+This has come to symbolize ‘ephemerality or transient nature of life.’
+Reflecting a longstanding of Buddhist concept in Japanese culture known as ‘mono no aware,’ or roughly, ‘the pathos of things,’ which recognizes both the beauty and mortality inherent in life.

 For travel inspiration: Japan destination guide